Joe7x/StableDiffusionTelegramBot/README.md

 # Troubleshooting:

-Most common problems: Verify all python pip modules in requirements.txt are installed. (easiest to check with any code editor)
+Most common problem: Verify all python pip modules in requirements.txt are installed. (easiest to check with any code editor)